lichtie/community-docker-build-secret/README.md

 - The token is unsecreted in outputs for testing purposes.
 In production, you will want to remove or mask this.
 - The `imageConfig` object should be updated whenever you need to change image build parameters.
-- The `configTrigger` is automatically recalculated whenever `imageConfig` changes.